Help Docs

 Stay ahead of potential problems by creating an automation profile in advance to act on a known response triggered from your devices.
 You can configure incident remediation based on the thresholds set and automate them using different templates.

-Your automation template can be a server script, server command, and more.
+Your automation template can be a configlet, server script, server command, and more.

 Creating custom dashboards

-Obtain a clear picture of your VPN with all key and necessary metrics organized in a single view.
+Obtain a clear picture of your VPN with all key metrics and necessary information organized in a single view.
 Custom dashboards can help you to view all your key performance metrics as widgets in a dashboard.
-You can create a custom dashboard follwing the steps below.
+You can create a custom dashboard by following the steps given in this video:

 Creating topology maps

-Obtain a holistic view of your network with all devices arranged hierarchically.
+Obtain a comprehensive view of your network with all devices arranged in a hierarchical structure.
 Choose a predefined map as the background or upload images of your choice and view your devices, their connections, and statuses at once.

 Other types of VPN monitoring